canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

 Ubuntu encourages contributions from any person in the wider community.
 However, direct uploading to the Ubuntu package archive is restricted.
-These general contributions need to be reviewed and uploaded by a :term:`Sponsor`.
+These general contributions need to be reviewed and uploaded by a :term:`sponsor <Sponsor>`.

 See our :doc:`article on sponsoring </explanation/sponsoring>` that explains this process in more detail.